-Compensation paid to Corporate Officers is determined in accordance with these basic policies by the Compensation Committee with an aim to enable the Company to attract excellent personnel to the Company's management cadre and to strongly motivate Corporate Officers in the performance of their duties, thereby contributing substantially to the Company, and with a recognition of the differences in the levels and mechanisms of compensation, etc., in each country or region.
+Compensation paid to corporate officers is determined in accordance with these basic policies by the Compensation Committee with an aim to enable the Company to attract excellent personnel to the Company's management cadre and to strongly motivate corporate officers in the performance of their duties, thereby contributing substantially to the Company, and with a recognition of the differences in the levels and mechanisms of compensation, etc., in each country or region.

-Compensation paid to Corporate Officers is made up of base compensation, bonuses, and stock-based compensation, as shown in the following figure.
-The level of compensation paid to Corporate Officers is intended to be set at the upper middle range for the industry.
+Compensation paid to corporate officers is composed of base compensation, bonuses, and stockbased compensation, as shown in the following figure.
+The level of compensation paid to corporate officers is intended to be set at the upper middle range for the industry.

-[Corporate Officer compensation]
+[Corporate Officer compensation] ----→ [Base compensation] ----→ [Bonuses] -----→ [Stock-based compensation]

------> [Bonuses]

-\rightarrow [Base compensation]

------ \rightarrow [Stock-based compensation]